karelz/karelz.github.io/_includes/events_2025-04-29_Tech_Talks_for_Universities.md

 - 19:55-20:35 - **What is development of Open Source Framework about** - by [Tomas Herceg](https://www.tomasherceg.com/)
   - Abstract:
-      - 10 years ago in [RIGANTI](https://www.riganti.cz/) we started developing our own small web framework [DotVVM](https://www.dotvvm.com/).
+      - 10 years ago, at [RIGANTI](https://www.riganti.cz/), we started developing a small web framework called [DotVVM](https://www.dotvvm.com/) for our own needs..
-        <br/>A bit unplanned, it turned into open source project, which is today used by hundreds of companies.
-It is among Top 10 most active projects in [.NET Foundation](https://dotnetfoundation.org/).
+        <br/>Somewhat unexpectedly, it evolved into open-source project, which is now used by hundreds of companies and regularly ranks among Top 10 most active projects in the [.NET Foundation](https://dotnetfoundation.org/).
-        <br/>During this talk, we will learn what does it mean to develop an OSS project and how it all can work in the context of small for-profit company.
+        <br/>In this session, we will discuss what developing an open-source software involves and how it can work even within a small commercial company.
   - About speaker: [Tomas Herceg](https://www.tomasherceg.com/) is founder and CEO of [RIGANTI](https://www.riganti.cz/).
 He organizes one of the largest .NET conferences in the region - [Update Conference](https://www.updateconference.net/) since 2018.

 <br/>